sruthiviswanadham/Mean-and-Variance/README.md

 # Program :

-Developed by: Sai Sruthi V.
+Developed by : V.Sai Sruthi

 Register number : 212223100061

 `````
 import numpy as np
 L=[int(i) for i in input().split()]